- Determine your BIOS Revision using System Information

 DO NOT DISTURB THE COMPUTER DURING THIS TIME and certainly do not cut power.
 If you do then likely you will kill the computer entirely.

 For optimal performance Windows 10 TH2 should be clean installed using a UEFI BIOS with SecureBoot enabled if your computer has these technologies.
-When installing in UEFI the Bootable USB should be formatted as GPT partition scheme for the UEFI BIOS using Rufus.
+The Bootable USB should be formatted as GPT partition scheme for the UEFI BIOS using Rufus.

 The (UEFI) BIOS Setup